Close up of a student's hands flipping through a file folder containing documents

 What to do if your study permit doesn't arrive in time

-Waiting for your study permit can be stressful, but it’s important to wait until you have all your documents ready before coming to Canada.
+Waiting for your study permit can be stressful, but it’s important to wait until your study permit is approved before coming to Canada.

 It is important not to travel to Canada before you receive your “Letter of Introduction" (study permit approval letter) from Immigration, Refugees and Citizenship Canada (IRCC).
+This is true even if you have a Temporary Resident Visa or Electronic Travel Authorization to travel as a visitor (unless your program is less than 6 months).
 The Letter of Introduction is what you present to the officer at the airport or border in Canada to get your study permit.
 Without the letter, expect difficulties if you attempt to enter Canada.

 Only US citizens and permanent residents, as well as residents of Greenland and St. Pierre and Miquelon, can apply for a study permit at the airport or border on arrival.

-Even if you are allowed to enter Canada as a visitor, you cannot begin studies until you have a study permit.
-(Only students studying for less than six months can study without a study permit.)
+If you are allowed in Canada as a visitor, you cannot begin studies until you have received a physical copy of your study permit (not just an approval).

-For most students, the first day of university is September 5, 2023.
+For most students, the first day of university is September 3, 2024.
 You may still get your study permit and travel to Canada in time.
-However, if and when you are sure you cannot get your study permit on time, please follow these steps:
+However, if you do not have any updates by the end of August, please follow these steps:

-If your academic advisor suggests that you begin studies in January 2024, make sure you withdraw from all the courses you are enrolled in for Term 1 before September 18, 2023 by logging into the Student Service Centre (SSC).
+If the Academic Advisor suggests that you begin studies in January 2025, make sure you withdraw from all the courses you are enrolled in for Term 1 before September 16, 2024 by logging into Workday.
 You would be considered to have deferred enrolment for immigration purposes and would not need and would not be eligible for an authorized leave from studies.
+This would not impact your eligibility for a Post-Graduation Work Permit (PGWP).
 After you withdraw, your iMED health insurance fees will be automatically adjusted to January as well.
+If you begin studies in January, you would not need a new Provincial Attestation Letter and would not need a new UBC Letter of Admission.
+You should update IRCC about your new start date, see our FAQ for details.

-If your academic advisor suggests that you defer your admission to September 2024, make sure you withdraw from all the courses you are enrolled in for both Term 1 and Term 2 before September 18, 2023 by logging into the Student Service Centre.
+If the Academic Advisor suggests that you defer your admission to September 2025, make sure you withdraw from all the courses you are enrolled in for both Term 1 and Term 2 before September 16, 2024 by logging into Workday.
 Your iMED health insurance fees will be removed from your account, and will automatically be added again when you enroll in the future.
+You will need both a new Provincial Attestation Letter and a new UBC Letter of Admission for your new start date.
+You will need to wait until February 2025 to receive the updated letters.
+See our FAQ for details.

 If you were planning to live in residence, inform UBC Student Housing of your situation by emailing information@housing.ubc.ca.